Adorno-Lab/sas_robot_driver_unitree_z1/README.md

 2. Build the docker image

 > [!IMPORTANT]
-> The argument of the following command sets the ROS_DOMAIND_ID
+> The argument of the following command sets the ROS_DOMAIN_ID

 ```shell
 sh build_sas_rd_unitree_z1_docker.sh 1